DSS3113/Rust-Style-Transfer/README.md

 ### Technical Overview:
 This project:
 - Uses CNNs for artistic style transfer.
-- Uses the Rust bindings of a framework like PyTorch to develop a CNN.
+- Uses the Rust bindings of PyTorch to develop a CNN.
 - Uses the GPU to train the model in Rust.
 - Uses a REST API to interface between the user and the server which hosts the model.
 ##### References